jhap1982/giveituruguay/1992/1992-02-02 - Forum, Vancouver, Canada/README.md

 ## Setlist

-Give It Away
+1. Give It Away
-Subway to Venus
+2. Subway to Venus
-Me and My Friends
+3. Me and My Friends
-Yertle the Turtle
+4. Yertle the Turtle
-Crosstown Traffic
+5. Crosstown Traffic
-SETLIST INCOMPLETE
+<br> **SETLIST INCOMPLETE**

 ## Notes